mrtryhard/mytryhard/README.md

 It allows to publish, edit and delete articles, manage categories with a simple user interface and simple admin panel with stats.

-It is programmed with C# in ASP.Net 5 MVC 6 (ASP.Net 5 rc1).
+It is programmed with C# in Asp.Net Core
 It works on both Ubuntu LTS 14.04 and Windows 8.

 All issues encountered will probably either feature as a blog entry or as a wiki entry on this repo